OALabs/hashdb-ida/README.md

     <img width="800" alt="IAT Scan" src="/assets/HashDB-IAT_Scan.gif?raw=true">
 </p>

 Simply select the import hash block, right-click and choose `HashDB Scan IAT`.
-HashDB will attempt to resolve each individual DWORD in the selected range.
+HashDB will attempt to resolve each individual integer type (`DWORD/QWORD`) in the selected range.

 ## Installing HashDB
 Before using the plugin you must install the python **requests** module in your IDA environment.
 The simplest way to do this is to use pip from a shell outside of IDA.